 Mary returns in the form of some bizarre home videotapes in the Season 5 finale, through which Shawn discovers the truth about Yin and Yang's relationship.

-Let's Get Dangerous: Lassiter is often the butt of jokes and most of his cases seem to get solved by Shawn while he fumes silently.
+Let's Get Dangerous: Lassiter is often the butt of jokes and most of his cases seem to get solved by Shawn while he fumes silentlynote The show does make it clear that Shawn is called in very occasionally, and Lassiter is actually an extremely competent detective.
 That said, he has immense knowledge of firearms and has received enough Character Development so as to make clear that he's not Frank Burns.

 Shawn also counts particularly when Henry gets shot.
 He drops much of the joking and becomes scarily competent.